Biomolecular-Design-Nexus/.github/profile/README.md

 ---

 ## 🏗️ The MCP Framework
-We organize our research and implementations into **Multi-constraint/Method Platforms (MCPs)**.
+We organize our research and implementations into ** Biomolecule Model Context Protocol (MCP) Packages **.
 Each repository is designed to be a "one-stop shop" for a specific molecular modality, integrating existing SOTA models with our in-house innovations.